Windham Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl: Boer War and the Sharpshooters

-During the early stages of the South African War 1899-1902, the British Army suffered defeats at the hands of the Boer Commandos, composed of men who were first-class shots and good horsemen.
+During the early stages of the South African War 1899–1902, the British Army suffered defeats at the hands of the Boer Commandos, composed of men who were first-class shots and good horsemen.
 The effect in the United Kingdom was to inspire a rush of volunteers.
 The Earl of Dunraven formed a committee in Dec 1899 to raise a squadron of 'Sharpshooters' from those volunteers who could both ride and shoot well.
 By March 1900, a full battalion (18th Bn Imperial Yeomanry) had been raised.

-On 6 April 1900, Dunraven's Sharpshooters started for South Africa.
-Lord Dunraven at the last moment decided to accompany the force and was posted as a supernumerary captain on the battalion staff.
+On 6 April 1900, Dunraven's Sharpshooters left Southampton for South Africa on the SS Galeka.
+Lord Dunraven at the last moment decided to accompany the force and was posted as a supernumerary captain on the battalion staff, travelling with the battalion.
 He was gazetted on 17 April 1900 to be Captain (Supernumerary) of the 18th Battalion of the Imperial Yeomanry, with the temporary rank of captain in the Army, from 18 April 1900, which he relinquished in July 1901.
 He was mentioned in despatches (29 November 1900) by Lord Roberts, Commander-in-Chief during the early part of the war.

 In January 1901, the government made a further call for yeomanry and between February and March, another 1,200 men were recruited by the Sharpshooters Committee.
 They were formed into two battalions, the 21st and 23rd.
 The Sharpshooters fought many small-scale actions against the Boers, with increasing skill, and showed the value of mobile, well-armed and resourceful troops.
 Following their success, Lord Dunraven was given permission to raise a regiment for service at home.
 On 23 July 1901, the 3rd County of London (Sharpshooters) Imperial Yeomanry was formally organized.

 On 25 March 1902 Dunraven resigned his commission and received a new commission, subject to the provisions of the Militia and Yeomanry Act, 1901, retaining his rank and seniority as Lieutenant-Colonel (Honorary Captain in the Army).
 In the November 1902 Birthday Honours list he was appointed a Companion of the Order of Saint Michael and Saint George (CMG) for his service in South Africa.

 On 22 November 1903, Major-General Baden-Powell, Inspector of Cavalry, unveiled a memorial in the Church of St Martin's in the Fields.
 About 400 men of all ranks of 3CLY under the command of Colonel Lord Dunraven attended the ceremony.
 On 6 August 1904 he was appointed to the Honorary Colonelcy of the Regiment.
 In 1904 the Regiment's first battle honour South Africa 1900-02 was awarded.